maiiabocharova/UkrMTEB/README.md

 # UkrMTEB
 Accompanying materials for the "General-purpose text embeddings learning for Ukrainian language"

-This repository contain the full code and data to reproduce all experiments.
+This repository contains the full code and data to reproduce all experiments.
 Training and evaluation code are available in the `UkrTEB.ipynb` notebook (from getting the training data to evaluating the model on the benchmarks introduced in the study)
 The notebook if fully self-contained and can be run in Google Colab as is.

-**Please consider citing if you find it useful!**
+**Please consider citing the paper if you find it useful!**

-Models used in this study:
+Multilingual models used as baselines in this study:
 ```python
 model_names = [
     "intfloat/multilingual-e5-base",